 Whether you’ve spent too much during the summer and need to restore your financial balance, or you still haven’t saved enough for the holiday season that’s only few months away, in this guest post, by Kim James, you will learn 9 smart ways to help you save more money this fall.

-Leaves are falling and turning a beautiful array of colors between yellow, orange, and red.
-No more sunbathing or having ice cream in 95-degree weather, hoping to cool off.
-It’s that time of year again, the Fall is upon us.
+When leaves are falling and turning a beautiful array of colors between yellow, orange, and red, and no more sunbathing or having ice cream in 95-degree weather, hoping to cool off, you know it’s that time of year again.
+Fall is upon us.

 This is usually the favorite season for most people because of the perfect weather and fashion-forward clothing.
 But it is also the season when you can save the most.